Have you already died without making it official yet?

-Would you be anxiously waiting as beads of sweat rolled down your temple for that little hand to creep slowly to the 5 on your sweatshop’s wall clock as if it were intentionally drawing out your agony and mocking you at the same time?
+Do you anxiously sit at your office desk…watching that little hand creep slowly to the 5 on the wall clock as if it were intentionally drawing out your drudgery?

 And one day your time will run out.